jborichevskiy/up-and-to-the-right/content/posts/offline-spaces.md

 ---

 Since middle school, I've existed in two worlds simultaneously.
 The first I was born into: full of people I met through family, school, church, and my first job.
 The world of phone books, paper navigational maps, and the dewey decimal system.

 I entered the second world around age 9 or 10 with my first laptop and an internet connection.
 This world quickly overtook the first in terms of attention, information, and outcomes.
 Early forums, reddit discussions, youtube videos, video games, torrented movies.
-Eventually I found myself a startup job.
+Eventually I found myself a startup job -- you guessed it, through the internet.

 In 2020 I hosted my first internet meetup in nyc focused on people interested in roam research.
 As we were going our separate ways, I said "see you all online."
 Little did I know a few weeks later we'd be entering lockdown and would exclusively be seeing everyone online for quite a while.